 Navigate to the BioSum project files folder.
-Then go to the “fvs\data\variant” folder and select the variantname.loc file (e.g. CA.loc)
+Then go to the “fvs\data\variant” folder and select the Predispose.loc file (NOTE: Do not select the variantname.loc file)

 After selecting the locations file, the Select Simulation Stand window will open.
 By default, the <Pick Locations First> radio button is selected.
 Click on the two-letter variant code listed in the left window pane.
 A list of all available stands will appear in the right window pane, as in Figure 4.20.
 Add all stands to the simulation using the <All Stands> button on the lower right of the window or use pre-defined groups to filter which stands are added.
 Finalize selection by clicking <Add {count} Stands>. <Close> the window.